weiqianwang123/IVNTR/README.md

     bash scripts/test/satellites/test_ivntr.sh
     ```
     You will notice that the script will automatically create training demonstrations and test tasks in `saved_datasets`.
+    This may take a while.
-    You should expect outputs like this (also see our log files `final/satellites/sim/biplan_ood_0.log`):
+    You should expect outputs like this (also see our log files `final/satellites/sim/ivntr_ood_0.log`):
     ```
     ...
     Task 50 / 50: SOLVED